kavinnath-22CSR094/MOVIE-TICKET-RESERVATION-SYSTEM/README.md

-# Movie Ticket Reservation System
+# 🎟️ Movie Ticket Reservation System

-## Overview
+## 🔊 Overview:

 The **Movie Ticket Reservation System** is a web-based application that allows users to browse movies, select showtimes, book tickets, and make payments online.
 The system provides an intuitive interface for users while ensuring smooth management of reservations and transactions.

-## Features

-### User Features

-- User registration and login
-- Browse available movies and showtimes
-- Select seats and book tickets
-- Make payments online
-- View booking history and download tickets

-### Admin Features

-- Manage movies, showtimes, and theaters
-- View and manage user bookings
-- Generate reports on ticket sales
-- Manage payment transactions

-## Technologies Used

-- **Frontend:** HTML, CSS, JavaScript, React.js
-- **Backend:** Node.js, Express.js
-- **Database:** MongoDB
-- **Payment Gateway:** Stripe, PayPal
-- **Authentication:** JWT-based authentication

-### Prerequisites

-Ensure you have the following installed on your system:

-- Node.js
-- npm
-- MongoDB

-## Usage

-1. **Sign up/Login** – Create an account or log in.
-2. **Browse Movies** – View available movies and their showtimes.
-3. **Select Seats & Book** – Choose preferred seats and proceed to book tickets.
-4. **Payment** – Complete payment securely.
-5. **Download Ticket** – View and download the booked ticket.

-## Contribution

-Contributions are welcome!
-To contribute:

-1. Fork the repository.
-2. Create a new branch.
-3. Commit your changes.
-4. Submit a pull request.

-## Contact

-For any queries or support, contact [[arkavinnath@gmail.com](mailto\:arkavinnath@gmail.com)].
+Users can view available movies, select their preferred seats, and complete secure transactions seamlessly.
+The application also offers an admin panel to manage movies, showtimes, and bookings efficiently.

+## 🎯 Objective:

+The objective of the Movie Ticket Reservation System is to develop a full-stack web application that enables users to:

+**Browse Movies & Showtimes:** Users can explore available movies, view details, and select showtimes.

+**Seat Selection & Booking:** Users can choose their preferred seats and book tickets.

+**Secure Payment:** Users can complete transactions using integrated payment gateways like Stripe or PayPal.

+**User Authentication:** Secure login and signup system allowing users to create an account, log in, and securely manage their bookings.

+**Admin Management:** Admins can add, update, and remove movies, showtimes, and theaters.

+**Booking History:** Users can view and download their past bookings.

+## 🔥 Workflow:

+**Landing Page:**
+- Introduction to the app.
+- Options to browse movies or log in.

+**Login/Signup Page:**
+- User authentication (email/password or Google login).
+- Forgot Password functionality.

+**Dashboard:**
+- Overview of available movies and showtimes.
+- Quick links to Book Tickets, View Bookings, and Manage Account.

+**Movie Selection & Booking:**
+- Users can choose a movie, showtime, and seat.
+- Secure payment gateway for ticket confirmation.

+**Booking History:**
+- Users can view past bookings and download tickets.

+**Admin Panel:**
+- Manage movies, showtimes, and theaters.
+- View and manage user bookings.
+- Generate reports on ticket sales.

+**Settings/Profile:**
+- Update user profile (e.g., name, email, password).
+- View transaction history.

+**Logout:**
+- Log out the user and redirect to the landing page.

+## 🚀 Tech Stack:

+### Frontend: React.js
+### Backend: Node.js with Express.js or Django (alternative backend option)
+### Database: MySQL, PostgreSQL, or MongoDB
+### Authentication: JWT (JSON Web Tokens) for secure user authentication.
+### Payment Integration: Stripe, PayPal
+### Charts & Reports: Use Chart.js or Recharts for visualizing ticket sales and user activity.

+## 🎬 Enjoy your hassle-free movie booking experience! 🍿